inadarei/gti/README.md

 ## Installation

-Put on your path and enjoy.
+Put on your PATH and enjoy.